|Scale||1:50 000 (or as defined below)|

 This data can be used in conjunction with the Technical Guidance Sheets and Supplementary Information associated with the Contaminated Land Statutory Guidance for the Environmental Protection Act 1990: Part 2A, to assess whether concentrations of elements at a site are likely to fall within the 'normal' level prior to site investigation, and to provide context to aid the interpretation of site investigation results.

-Frequently Asked Questions relating to the Soil Chemistry for Environmental Assessments dataset.
+Frequently Asked Questions relating to the BGS soil chemistry for environmental assessments dataset coverage dataset.

 Contact Digital Data for more information.